What could be simpler than moisturizer? You just slap it on, rub it in, and sit back and expect more hydrated, radiant skin, right?

 First, you’re creating friction between your hands and your skin, which can cause some of the water content in the moisturizer to evaporate before it even gets a chance to work.
 Tugging and pulling on the skin—whether with your hands or a towel—can also damage skin, leading to premature aging and wrinkles.

-To do: Apply gently in circles, with an upward motion.
-Be particularly careful around the eye area—use the weaker ring and pinkie fingers.
+Apply gently in circles, with an upward motion.
+Be particularly careful around the eye area—use the weaker ring and pinky fingers.
 Leave a light sheen of moisturizer on the skin and give it time to absorb before getting dressed or applying makeup.

 Those with oily skin often feel like the last thing they need is more moisture.
 After all, their skin already feels so greasy!
 Oily skin, though—especially as we age—can become unbalanced, particularly as you go through clogged pores and the skin is disrupted.
 If you’re using harsh products, your skin can react even more to the lack of moisture.
 Over time, it may actually produce more oil to try to balance itself out.